 This sweet slow cooker sticky date pudding is the perfect way to finish off a busy day.
 It’s relatively easy to get cooking and tastes amazing.

 Make sure you don’t throw out any leftovers as they will reheat perfectly.
 Thanks to the pudding being really moist you won’t end up with dry leftovers.
-Simply keep them stored covered in the fridge or freezer and reheat in the microwave or oven whenever you’re ready to eat.
-If you can’t be bothered reheating the pudding then you will find that it is still surprisingly good cold.
+Just keep them stored covered in the fridge or freezer and reheat in the microwave or oven whenever you’re ready to eat.
+If you can’t be bothered reheating the pudding, then you will find that it is still surprisingly good cold.

-This pudding is fine just on its own and doesn’t really need anything extra to go with it.
+This pudding is fine just on its own and doesn’t need anything extra to go with it.
 With that said, ice cream or heavy cream goes perfectly on top.
-It really just comes down to personal preferences, keep in mind extras will add more calories to this tasty slow cooker dessert.
+It just comes down to personal preferences, keep in mind extras will add more calories to this tasty slow cooker dessert.